Arkaeriit/baseconv/README.md

 To print a help message, enter `help` after the prompt or start the program with any argument.

+### Usage from the command line

+If you only need to convert a single number, you could call baseconv with the number you need to convert as an argument (with the same formating as described above).
+The results will be showed as if you used the prompt but the program stops immediately after showing the results.

 ### Instalation

 To install, this program simply do